10 Underrated NYC Parks to Visit Now

 The Battery — Financial District

 For years, this was the ratty green space you passed while rushing to make your ferry to Staten Island or Governors Island.
-But Battery Park—rebranded as simply the Battery—has a lot of attractions to go along with its new name.
-For kids, the one-of-a-kind SeaGlass Carousel is the hands-down favorite, but there's also a refreshing Spiral Fountain for cooling off, manicured gardens, an urban farm that hosts a seasonal storytime, and the awesome looking Castle Clinton, which is also the starting spot for New York Classical Theatre's FREE summer Shakespeare productions.
-Of course, the Battery's transformation into a family destination is still in progress.
-Its broken-down playground across from the merry-go-round is currently being transformed into a so-called PlayScape, and judging from the plans (which include a puppet theater, a jungle-gym-style playhouse, and climbable Adventure Bluffs), it's going to be jaw-dropping.
-As of now completion is set for 2020.
+But Battery Park—rebranded as simply The Battery—has a lot of attractions to go along with its new name.
+For kids, the one-of-a-kind SeaGlass Carousel is the hands-down favorite, but there's also a refreshing Spiral Fountain for cooling off, manicured gardens, an urban farm that hosts a seasonal storytime, and the impressive looking Castle Clinton, which is also the starting spot for New York Classical Theatre's FREE summer Shakespeare productions.
+Of course, The Battery's transformation into a family destination is still in progress.
+Its old playground across from the merry-go-round is currently being transformed into a so-called PlayScape.
+Ground broke earlier this month on the project and judging from the plans (which include a puppet theater, a jungle-gym-style playhouse, and climbable Adventure Bluffs), it's going to be jaw-dropping.
+As of now, completion is set for 2021.

 A visit to Inwood Hill Park feels like a true escape from the city.
-Photo by Teri Tynes via Flickr.
+Photo by Jody Mercier

 Inwood Hill Park — Inwood